 See below for detailed recovery instructions.

-Step 1: connect your digital voice recorder to a computer.
+Step 1: Connect your digital voice recorder to a computer.

 If your digital voice recorder uses internal flash memory, find a USB cable and connect.
 If your files are saved on a MicroSD card, load it to a card reader or adapter and then plug it into your computer’s USB port.

-Step 4: preview found items after the scan.
+Step 4: Preview found items after the scan.
 Then recover and save your desired files.

-If by any means the above guide didn’t work out, and those files are significant to you, your last resort would be ask a data recovery professional or turn to a data rescue center for help.
-Beware that such services are expensive.
-Do your own research first before you making phone calls or sending over your device.
+If by any means the above guide didn’t work out, and those files are significant to you, your last resort would be asking a data recovery professional or turn to a data recovery center for services.
+Beware that such services are usually expensive.
+Do your own research first before you making phone calls or sending over your voice recorder device.

 Chris is a computer geek for a decade.
 He loved talking to computers via codes, and now he finds it more interesting communicating with the real people.
 He now writes everything related to computer issues and loves helping people solve problems.